As an online business owner, your website is your biggest business asset.

 The speed of your site is one of the most important elements to improving the user experience on your website.
 Nowadays, website visitors expect fast results and won’t wait around for your website to load, so you need to make sure your site loads quickly.

 Wondering how to check your site speed?
-Google offers a free tool called PageSpeed Tools that can test your speed so you can optimize your site.
+Use GTmetrix or Google offers a free tool called PageSpeed Tools that can test your speed so you can optimize your site.

 2 | Be responsive and mobile-friendly